kostadin-t/btp-terraform/units/unit_2_1/README.md

 We laid the foundation for our Terraform journey, namely the basic configuration of the Terraform provider fro SAP BTP as well as the provisioning of the information needed for authentication.

-With that we can continue to [Unit 2.2 - Applying the Terraform setup to SAP BTP](../unit_2_2/README.md)
+With that let us continue to [Unit 2.2 - Applying the Terraform setup to SAP BTP](../unit_2_2/README.md)

 ## Sample Solution 🛟